COMMUNITY

 • 11 endowed professorships at McNeese State University

-• $198,000 for scholarships to SOWELA in the last five years
+• Over $1 million in financial contributions for scholarships to SOWELA in the last five years

 back to top